Carbon Accounting and Retrofit in Architectural Planning: A Sustainability Approach

 Comparison of embodied and operational carbon in buildings: construction and operationIn building carbon accounting, two main components are distinguished: embodied carbon in construction and operational carbon footprint.

-Embodied carbon includes CO₂ emissions associated with raw material extraction, material production, transportation, construction, maintenance, and disposal of the building.
+Embodied carbon includes CO₂ emissions associated with raw material extraction, material production, transportation, construction, maintenance, and building disposal.
 Operational carbon is related to emissions from building operation: heating, cooling, ventilation, lighting, and equipment operation.

 Method Impact on Embodied Carbon Impact on Operational Carbon Economic Effect

-Energy-Efficient Building Retrofit Low Very High Quick payback (2-5 years)
+Energy-efficient building retrofit Low Very high Fast payback (2-5 years)

-The presented table demonstrates the diversity of approaches to reducing carbon footprint and their impact on various aspects of construction and operation.
-It is important to choose a combination of methods that is optimal for a specific project, taking into account climatic, economic, and cultural characteristics.
+The presented table demonstrates the diversity of approaches to carbon footprint reduction and their impact on various aspects of construction and operation.
+It should be considered that it is important to choose a combination of methods optimal for a specific project, taking into account climatic, economic, and cultural features.

-In addition to designing new buildings, it is critically important to reduce the carbon footprint of already constructed objects.
-For this purpose, retrofitting is carried out – a complex of measures for modernization and improvement of energy efficiency of existing buildings.
-Energy modernization and thermal renovation of buildings are becoming priority areas for many countries striving for carbon neutrality.
+In addition to designing new buildings, it is critically important to reduce the carbon footprint of already constructed facilities.
+For this purpose, retrofit is carried out — a complex of measures for modernization and improving energy efficiency of existing buildings.
+Energy modernization and thermal renovation of buildings become priority directions for many countries striving for carbon neutrality.

-Building before and after energy-efficient retrofit with solar panels and updated facadeDuring retrofitting, solar panels and wind generators may be installed, facade insulation, replacement of windows and doors, and modernization of engineering systems may be carried out.
-Such measures can reduce energy consumption for heating, ventilation, and lighting by 30-50% or more.
-This significantly reduces the operational carbon footprint of the building and contributes to the overall decarbonization of construction.
+Building before and after energy-efficient retrofit with solar panels and updated facadeDuring retrofit, solar panels and wind generators may be installed, facade insulation carried out, windows and doors replaced, and engineering systems modernized.
+Such measures allow reducing energy consumption for heating, ventilation, and lighting by 30-50% or more.
+This significantly reduces the building's operational carbon footprint and contributes to overall construction decarbonization.

-Thermal modernization of historic buildings presents a special challenge, where it is necessary to preserve the architectural value of the object while simultaneously improving its energy efficiency.
-Modern technologies make it possible to find a balance between heritage preservation and carbon footprint reduction.
+Thermal modernization of historic buildings presents particular complexity, where it is necessary to preserve the architectural value of the object while simultaneously improving its energy efficiency.
+Taking into account the features of cultural heritage, modern technologies allow finding a balance between heritage preservation and carbon footprint reduction.

 Success Story: Office Building Retrofit in Copenhagen

-A 1970s office building in central Copenhagen was transformed into an energy-efficient complex with an almost zero carbon footprint.
-Before reconstruction, the building consumed about 280 kWh/m² per year, resulting in emissions of about 120 kg CO₂/m² annually.
-After a comprehensive retrofit, which included the installation of triple glazing, ventilated facades with heat recovery, solar panels, and geothermal pumps, energy consumption decreased to 58 kWh/m² per year.
-A carbon audit of the structure showed a reduction in emissions to 15 kg CO₂/m² – a decrease of 87%.
-Investments of 930 euros/m² paid off in 6.5 years due to savings in operating costs and an increase in the commercial value of sustainable architecture.
-The project received a platinum LEED certificate and became a demonstration object for green construction in Northern Europe.
+An office building from the 1970s in central Copenhagen was transformed into an energy-efficient complex with nearly zero carbon footprint.
+Before reconstruction, the building consumed about 280 kWh/m² per year, leading to emissions of about 120 kg CO₂/m² annually.
+After comprehensive retrofit, including installation of triple glazing, ventilated facades with heat recovery, solar panels, and geothermal pumps, energy consumption decreased to 58 kWh/m² per year.
+In practice working with similar facilities, carbon audit of the structure showed emission reduction to 15 kg CO₂/m² — a decrease of 87%.
+Investments of 930 euros/m² paid back in 6.5 years due to savings on operational costs and increased commercial value of sustainable architecture.
+The project received platinum LEED certification and became a demonstration facility for green construction in Northern Europe.

 Carbon-Neutral Design: Architecture of the Future

-Modern technologies allow for the creation of carbon-neutral buildings, whose CO₂ emissions are fully compensated by renewable energy sources and careful calculation of CO₂ emissions at all stages.
-This is achieved through a complex of solutions within the framework of sustainable design.
+Modern technologies allow creating carbon-neutral buildings, whose CO₂ emissions are completely offset by renewable energy sources and careful calculation of CO₂ emissions at all stages.
+This is achieved through a complex of solutions within sustainable design.

-First, maximum use of natural lighting, natural ventilation, efficient thermal insulation, as well as smart systems for energy saving and creating climatically adaptive buildings.
-Second, the use of environmentally friendly and local construction materials with low carbon intensity.
-Third, complete autonomy through the integration of solar panels, wind generators, heat pumps into the overall concept of green architecture.
+First, maximum use of natural lighting, natural ventilation, efficient thermal insulation, as well as implementation of energy-saving solutions and smart systems for energy conservation and creating climate-adaptive buildings.
+Second, application of ecological and local construction materials with low carbon intensity.
+Third, complete autonomy through integration of solar panels, wind generators, heat pumps into the overall concept of green architecture.

-BIM modeling for eco-design allows optimization of all aspects of the building at the design stage, taking into account the carbon footprint of each component and making informed decisions.
+BIM modeling for eco-design allows optimizing all aspects of the building at the design stage, considering the carbon footprint of each component and making informed decisions.

-BIM model of a building displaying carbon footprint and energy consumptionSuch buildings not only reduce their own CO₂ emissions to zero but also allow for the generation of excess clean energy for other needs.
-Carbon neutrality in architecture is becoming not just a theoretical concept, but a practical reality defining the future of sustainable architecture.
+BIM model of building showing carbon footprint and energy consumptionSuch buildings not only reduce their own CO₂ emissions to zero but also allow generating excess clean energy for other needs.
+Carbon neutrality in architecture becomes not just a theoretical concept, but a practical reality defining the future of sustainable architecture.

-Standard Name Region of Application Main Requirements Certification Features
+Standard Name Application Region Main Requirements Certification Features

-LEED Zero Carbon International (predominantly USA) Zero balance of CO₂ emissions from operation Supplement to the main LEED certification
+LEED Zero Carbon International (primarily USA) Zero balance of CO₂ emissions from operation Addition to main LEED certification

-BREEAM Outstanding Europe, United Kingdom 100% reduction in emissions compared to baseline Takes into account the entire life cycle of the building
+BREEAM Outstanding Europe, United Kingdom 100% emission reduction compared to baseline Considers entire building life cycle

-Passivhaus Plus Germany, Europe Ultra-low energy consumption and generation of renewable energy Focus on energy efficiency and microclimate
+Passivhaus Plus Germany, Europe Ultra-low energy consumption and renewable energy generation Focus on energy efficiency and microclimate

-Living Building Challenge International Net-positive energy balance, closed resource cycle The strictest standard, includes social aspects
+Living Building Challenge International Net-positive energy balance, closed resource loop Strictest standard, includes social aspects

-DGNB Climate Positive Germany, international Negative carbon footprint (CO₂ absorption) Includes requirements for circular economy in construction
+DGNB Climate Positive Germany, international Negative carbon footprint (CO₂ absorption) Includes circular economy requirements in construction

 This table shows the diversity of international approaches to certifying carbon-neutral buildings.
-The choice of appropriate standard depends on the specifics of the project, regional characteristics, and the client's ambitions in the field of sustainable development.
+The choice of appropriate standard depends on project specifics, regional features, and client ambitions in the field of sustainable development.

-The implementation of carbon accounting and energy-efficient retrofitting of buildings have not only environmental but also economic advantages.
-The cost of carbon retrofitting varies depending on the scale of work and the initial condition of the building, but in most cases, the payback period for energy-efficient modernization is 3-10 years.
+Implementation of carbon accounting and conducting energy-efficient building retrofit have not only ecological but also economic advantages.
+The cost of carbon retrofit varies depending on the scale of work and initial building condition, but in most cases, the payback period for energy-efficient modernization is 3-10 years.

-Investments in green construction bring long-term economic benefits of decarbonization: reduced operating costs, increased property value, access to preferential financing and tax incentives.
-In some countries, subsidies for carbon modernization and grants for energy-efficient retrofitting are available, making such projects even more attractive.
+Investments in green construction bring long-term economic benefits of decarbonization: reduced operational costs, increased property value, access to preferential financing and tax benefits.
+In some countries, subsidies for carbon modernization and grants for energy-efficient retrofit are available.
+This makes such projects even more attractive.

 With the implementation of carbon credit mechanisms in construction, sustainable buildings can generate additional income through the sale of emission reduction units.
-This creates new business models in the construction industry and stimulates the return on investment in retrofitting.
+Thus, this creates new business models in the construction industry and stimulates return on retrofit investments.
+In one implemented project in Berlin, the building owner receives annually about 15,000 euros from carbon credit sales.

 Conclusions

-Carbon accounting and retrofitting in architectural planning are becoming key factors in the context of global climate change.
-A comprehensive approach, including carbon accounting, energy-efficient retrofitting of existing buildings, and designing carbon-neutral buildings, can significantly reduce CO₂ emissions in the construction sector.
+Carbon accounting and retrofit in architectural planning become key factors in the context of global climate change.
+A comprehensive approach, including carbon accounting, energy-efficient retrofit of existing buildings, and design of carbon-neutral buildings, can significantly reduce CO₂ emissions in the construction sector.

-Architects and designers play a key role in creating an environmentally friendly and sustainable living environment by applying the principles of green architecture and circular economy in construction.
-Modern methods of building life cycle assessment allow for making informed decisions at all stages of design and construction.
+Architects and designers play a key role in creating an ecological and sustainable living environment, applying principles of green architecture and circular economy in construction.
+Modern building life cycle assessment methods allow making informed decisions at all stages of design and construction.

-The transition to carbon neutrality in architecture is not only an ethical necessity but also an economically sound strategy that opens up new opportunities for innovation and value creation in the construction industry.
+The transition to carbon neutrality in architecture is not only an ethical necessity but also an economically justified strategy that opens new opportunities for innovation and value creation in the construction industry.
+Similar to how the renewable energy revolution fundamentally changed the energy sector over the past 20 years, carbon accounting is ready to transform architectural practice in the coming decade.

 Frequently asked questions